 9. Embrace Your Feminine Side

 I love reading survival stories and one of the most shocking things that I heard was about how women survived the Siege of Sarajevo during the 4-year Bosnian War.
 Whenever there was a bit of extra water or the electricity would go on, the women would go to the hair salon to beautify themselves.
 They even held a beauty contest with the contestants holding a banner reading “Don’t Let Them Kill Us.”

 Mental survival is just as important as physical survival.
 So go ahead and stockpile something that makes you feel good as a woman.
 Depending on your style, it might mean having a hairbrush in your Bug Out Bag or some stockpiles of your favorite face cream at home.

 The prepper community can feel a lot like a Boys’ Club at times.
 Aside from the occasional post about “survival uses for tampons” or something similar, you rarely hear prepping talked about from a female perspective.

 This can be very isolating.
 And when you feel isolated, you won’t get the encouragement and support you need to continue prepping.

 I recommend reaching out to other female preppers.
-See if there is a local preppers meeting in your area where you can meet other likeminded women.
-If not, then consider starting your own group.
-The platform Meetup.com is great for starting groups.
+See if there is a local preppers meeting in your area where you can meet other likeminded women or join our new female only Facebook group.